Internet Resources for Wisconsin Residents during Public Health Emergency

 Emergency Broadband Benefit Program

 This federal benefit program is funded with $3.2 billion through the Consolidated Appropriations Act of 2021.
-The program offers temporary discounts of up to $50 per month ($75 on Tribal Land) off of eligible household’s internet access bills.
-In some cases. low-income households can also get discounts on a laptop, desktop, or tablet computer.
+The program offers temporary discounts of up to $50 per month ($75 on Tribal Land) off of eligible households' internet access bills.
+In some cases, low-income households can also get discounts on a laptop, desktop, or tablet computer.
 The broadband providers will receive the money directly for providing service to an eligible household.
-Providers may apply to participate starting March 8.
-The program is expected to start around April 26 for customers.
 The program ends six months after the public health emergency or when the federal money is depleted.
 Participation by internet service providers is voluntary.

 • A household’s income must be at or below 135% of the